ChatTheatre/SkotOS-Doc/developing/DevAuthentication.md

 # SkotOS UserAPI, UserDB, DevUserD and Authentication

 SkotOS is an old codebase, rich in alternatives and duplication.
 Common activities have been done in more than one way over the years, and authentication is no exception.

-Note: sections marked with "Pending Removal: UserAPI Rework" are intended to be removed in March 2021, if all goes well.

-There are two major forms of authentication used by SkotOS.
-One is used in development locally, while the other is primarily for production-style deployment on a VM.

-There are also several parts to each, and several older methods of authentication that are no longer used.

-## DevUserD - the Low-Level Interface and the Crufty Development-Only Option (Pending Removal: UserAPI Rework)

-DevUserD is used for the wiztool login, for low-level access for DGD developers.
-It also ***can*** be used in local development for all authentication, even though it's insecure and finicky.
-But it doesn't need a separate UserDB server.
-(NOTE: ***as of March 2021, using only DevUserD may be going away***.
-I'm trying to get rid of it in favour of a dev-mode auth server.)

-To use DevUserD as a primary auth method, you'll need to somehow bootstrap your first user into devuserd.c.
-This will be done automatically by the Mac Setup or Linode deployment methods.
-If you roll your own, you'll need to do it for yourself.
-See [Setup](../setup.md) and the deployment scripts for Mac and Linode.

-You'll also want to make sure you do ***not*** have "standalone" in your instance file.
-And don't include a "skoot/usr/System/data/userdb" file - you have no UserDB.
-See "UserAPI Modes" for details.

-When using DevUserD, DGD does a trivial little md5 hash of your username and password to check if it's correct.
-MD5 is an old algorithm and this method is quite insecure by now.

-When people tell you to use a "code" incantation in the wiztool containing "set_password", this is the method they're setting the password for.

-Historically DevUserD has been used for developer login so that login is still possible even if the auth server fails and can't be restarted - having a simple local auth mechanism is a sort of failsafe even if the external auth server goes down.
-It's clear why that was once desirable, but at this point it seems likely to have outlived its usefulness: a weird, janky DGD-based method that few people clearly understand is *not* usually going to be more reliable than an external dependency at this point...
+However, a rework in March of 2021 significantly reduced the authentication methods for ChatTheatre/SkotOS.
+Older methods are documented below, but labelled as removed.
+If you're working on other SkotOS codebases you're likely to encounter these other authentication methods which are no longer included in ChatTheatre's SkotOS code.

 ## Thin-Auth - the Production Authentication Server